WildRams/getcontrol/docs/documentation/preferences.rst

 The size of the icons on the :ref:`Main form<Main form>` can be adjusted if necessary together with the font size of the *hints* in :ref:`Editor<Editor>`.
 This is practical for HiDPI monitors where *hints* take too much of the screen space.

+The *Reset forms* button resets the position and size of all the forms.
+This can be useful when you have multiple monitors, and you switch the one, and the form is placed on the other monitor.
+All open forms except the main one will be closed, and the size will be reset.

 .. figure:: ./img/pref-layout.jpg
     :width: 50%
     :align: center